Every Picture Tells a Story (event): Responses

 "Artists came out of the woodwork," visual artist, Garry Shepherd, told the ABC's Sounds Like Techno online documentary in 2002.
 "Where else do you get to play with a ready-made crowd and a huge sound system and lasers at your disposal?"
 In the same documentary, fellow artist Robin Cooke agreed: "These events were so big, eight to nine thousand people.
 This was too big for one or two artists to handle; it needed 20 artists to make the thing come together."

-Melbourne journalist and former editor of Zebra (dance music insert) in Inpress magazine, Andrez Bergen (aka Little Nobody), described the venue: "Global Village was one of the most important semi-institutions in Melbourne in the mid '90s especially.
+Melbourne journalist and former editor of Zebra (dance music insert) in Inpress magazine, Andrez Bergen (a.k.a.
+Little Nobody), described the venue: "Global Village was one of the most important semi-institutions in Melbourne in the mid '90s especially.
 The crew behind Global Village, namely M.U.D., were very supportive of the more cutting edge live acts, for example Voiteck, Zen Paradox, Soulenoid, Guyver III, Sense and TR-Storm – who were then known as Void – and it gave these guys the opportunity to play before large and often more-into-it or dare I say 'enlightened' audiences.
 It also gave audiences the opportunity to see these guys because at more mainstream parties or clubs more mainstream music was played."

 "The first thing I noticed upon arrival was the queue.
 Immense," wrote Lindy Tan in a review of Every Picture Tells a Story: Equinox in March 1998 for Tranzfusion website.
 She continued, "It's true that Every Picture parties always seem to attract quite a younger crowd, but – as per usual – there was stunning decor, a great venue, and great local acts."
 Also at Tranzfusion, Natural 1, wrote "M.U.D. is an institution within Melbourne's dance community, establishing the first specifically designed rave venue, Global Village, which was home to more than 60 events over a 4-year period."

 Record label

-M.U.D. also operated a record label, which released three Every Picture Tells a Story compilation albums by various artists including Melbourne-based producers: Voiteck, Zen Paradox, Soulenoid, Guyver III, Sense, Slieker, Honeysmack, Little Nobody (aka Andrez Bergen), Son of Zev, TR-Storm, Kandyman, Davide Carbone, Sugar, Lumukanda, Natural 1, The DEA, PB909, Ollie Bobbitt, Drek and Kilroy.
+M.U.D. also operated a record label, which released three Every Picture Tells a Story compilation albums by various artists including Melbourne-based producers: Voiteck, Zen Paradox, Soulenoid, Guyver III, Sense, Slieker, Honeysmack, Little Nobody (a.k.a.
+Andrez Bergen), Son of Zev, TR-Storm, Kandyman, Davide Carbone, Sugar, Lumukanda, Natural 1, The DEA, PB909, Ollie Bobbitt, Drek and Kilroy.